About This Website, the Research, and the Team

 Comparing the relationship of the shape of written characters to the definitions given in lexicons and dictionaries highlights a focus on females—a commonality across many ancient written languages—and suggests that female mammals are the root of written language.
 This focus is because female mammals have the trinity: milk, offspring, and fun for males.
 This triumvirate drove both writing and civilization.

-Jennifer has researched written language for more than nine years, read over 100 books, is in her eighth year of Mandarin, and has compared cuneiform, hieroglyphs, Maya glyphs, and Chinese characters—all ancient written scripts—in order to showcase the similarities that exist between them and the alphabet.
+Jennifer has researched ancient written languages for 11 years, is in her tenth year of Mandarin, has a bibliography here, and has compared cuneiform, hieroglyphs, Maya glyphs, and Chinese Hanzi characters—all ancient written scripts—in order to showcase the similarities that exist between them and the alphabet.

 Jennifer also taught five years of computer graphics at Platt Technical College in San Diego.